 Two days.
 15 champions.
 319 points.

-Penn track and field dominated on its home field this weekend, claiming first place in the women’s competition and second place in the men’s competition of the 2018 Ivy League Outdoor Heptagonal Championship.
+Penn track and field dominated on its home field on the weekend of May 5th, claiming first place in the women’s competition and second place in the men’s competition of the 2018 Ivy League Outdoor Heptagonal Championship.
 After two days of competition, the women scored a program-record 177 points behind 10 individual champions, and the men claimed a clear second place with 142 points behind five event winners.

 The women added this outdoor win to their indoor victory earlier in the season, and the team swept both editions of the Heps for the first time since 1988.